What Is The Oswestry Disability Index And How Can It Help You?

 How To Use The Oswestry Disability Index

-1. Start by measuring your baseline when you first start a new back pain treatment program.
+Begin by measuring your baseline score before starting any new back pain treatment program.

 Measurable Results Are Important